01 Oct 20

 The Secret of Santo Toribio Monastery – True Cross

 Deep within the spectacular Picos de Europa National Park in Northern Spain there is a relic that is inextricably linked to the Camino.
-On her recent visit to Europe, RAW Travel’s sales manager Mel Reynolds found herself in the monastery of Santo Toribio de Liébana kissing this treasure – purportedly the single biggest chunk of Christ’s cross and featuring the hole made by the nail that passed through Christ’s left hand…
+During a visit to Europe, I found myself in the monastery of Santo Toribio de Liébana kissing this treasure – purportedly the single biggest chunk of Christ’s cross and featuring the hole made by the nail that passed through Christ’s left hand.

 I am not a staunchly religious person, but I do have a healthy curiosity for religious relics and the historical stories surrounding them.